This article by Christina Wood originally appeared on the Military Officers Association of America (MOAA) website.

 Jennie Hodgers — Civil War

-J.H.
-Hines, in a deposition recorded in January 1915, remembered Cashier as the shortest member of the company, someone who was very quiet and not easy to get acquainted with.
+In a deposition recorded in January 1915, J.H.
+Hines remembered Cashier as the shortest member of the company, someone who was very quiet and not easy to get acquainted with.
 Hines was surprised when he learned Cashier was, in fact, a woman named Jennie Hodgers.

-After the war, it was Cashier - not Hodgers - who went to work, claimed a pension, and eventually took up residency in the Soldiers' Home in Quincy, Ill.
+After the war, it was Cashier -- not Hodgers -- who went to work, claimed a pension and eventually took up residency in the Veterans' Home in Quincy, Illinois.
 In the final years of her life, Hodgers' true identity was revealed.
 She was moved to an insane asylum and forced to wear women's clothing.
-But, when she died in 1915, she was buried in her Civil War uniform.
+But when she died in 1915, she was buried in her Civil War uniform.

 Sarah Rosetta Wakeman — Civil War